robinrendle/robinrendle.com/newsletter/the-book-club-of-california.md

 Sadly I couldn’t make it to other sessions since I didn’t feel so grand the next two days, so I was effectively locked in my apartment playing Baldur’s Gate 3 and feeling sad for myself.

 What did I learn from this little trip through?
 A few things.
-There’s this tiny boy energy about me that makes me want to believe I know everything about typography at this point.
+There’s this tiny boy energy about me that believes I know everything about typography at this point.
 That I’ve already become the grand master, the old sage, the font guy.
 Talking with Paul reminded me that I know so very, very little about typography.
 Both in terms of style—what was available and when—but also technically, too.
 Wood type is a whole universe, a dimension filled with universes in fact, that I have basically no knowledge of whatsoever.

 This trip to the Book Club of California was a reminder then that I should always be the intern.
 I should always keep my eyes open, ask dumb questions, and find even more Pauls to teach me.